MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 ## Firewall requirements for internal rules and ports

-Ensure that the proper network ports are open between all server nodes, both within a site and between sites for stretched clusters (stretched cluster functionality is only available in Azure Stack HCI, version 22H2.).
+Ensure that the proper network ports are open between all server nodes, both within a site and between sites for stretched clusters (stretched cluster functionality is only available in Azure Local, version 22H2.).
 You'll need appropriate firewall rules to allow ICMP, SMB (port 445, plus port 5445 for SMB Direct if using iWARP RDMA), and WS-MAN (port 5985) bi-directional traffic between all servers in the cluster.

 When using the **Cluster Creation wizard** in Windows Admin Center to create the cluster, the wizard automatically opens the appropriate firewall ports on each server in the cluster for Failover Clustering, Hyper-V, and Storage Replica.
 If you're using a different firewall on each server, open the ports as described in the following sections: